saurabhshadow/UltimateSecurityCam/README.md

 ## Setup instructions
-### To install the required packages use the following command in command prompt[windows] OR terminal[Unix]:
-`pip3 install -r requirements.txt`
 ---
 [(Back to top)](#list-of-contents)

+## Initialisation :
+To install the required packages use the following command in command prompt[windows] OR terminal[Unix]:
+`pip3 install -r requirements.txt`

+## Running instructions :
+- Windows: Open up `UltimateSecurityCam.py` in your preferred python IDE [windows.py](PythonCode/Windows.py)
-- To run , simply copy the code in the `UltimateSecurityCam.py` and run it.
+- Linux: Open the terminal in the `PythonCode` directory, copy the code `python UltimateSecurityCam.py` and run it.
 - More formally , fork the code , and clone it your machine .
 I recommend that you use the GitH desktop app.
   - If you need a python IDE , I recommend using pycharm.
 [Tutorial to install : ](https://www.youtube.com/watch?v=QzcaEELafkE).
   - If you get an error , make sure all the **import statements are working** , if not , install using pip-install [tutorial](https://www.youtube.com/watch?v=237dNNQhD3Q)

-## Running instructions :
-- Open up StarterCode.py in your preferred python IDE [windows.py](PythonCode/Windows.py)

 ## Running